me-viper/MappingGenerator/docs/Introduction.md

 }
 ```

-Anchor classes have the following limitations:
+Anchor classes have the following requirements:

 * Anchor class needs to be `partial`.
 * Anchor class can't be nested class.